 Report a problem with a service, e.g. missed garbage collection, overnight parking, potholes, street lights, etc...

-The Civic Precinct Project defines a vision and purpose for land Richmond Hill owned at the southwest corner of Yonge Street and Major Mackenzie Drive, and is within a larger area identified as the Civic Precinct in land use planning documents.
+The Civic Precinct Project is located on Town-owned land at the southwest corner of Yonge Street and Major Mackenzie Drive, and is within a larger area identified as the Civic Precinct in land use planning documents.
 The boundaries of the Civic Precinct include:

-The Civic Precinct currently contains a mix of public and privately owned lands, including a number of Town facilities and other civic uses, such as the Lois Hancey Aquatic Centre, the Central Library and Mount Pleasant Park.
+The Civic Precinct currently contains a mix of public and privately-owned lands, including a number of Town facilities and other civic uses, such as the Lois Hancey Aquatic Centre, the Central Library and Mount Pleasant Park.

 The project includes a public square, a reflecting pool/skating rink, amphitheatre, pedestrian promenade and pedestrian plazas.
 Once built, this will be a place where people gather to celebrate and have fun as a community.
 Through numerous public consultations including the visioning process conducted in 2012, the residents of Richmond Hill made it clear that a central gathering space is needed for the community.